Touropia Logo

 16. Pico Bonito National Park.
 Bejuco Falls in Pico Bonito National Park.
 Pico Bonito National Park is a nature lover's paradise and one of the most popular hiking areas in Honduras.
 Located near the northern coastal city of La Ceiba, the 2,480-meter summit of Pico Bonito is a landmark visible from the Bay Islands.

-4. 17 Top Attractions & Things to Do in Honduras (+Map)
+4. 17 Top Tourist Attractions in Honduras (+Map)

 5. THE 15 BEST Things to Do in Honduras